howkj1/procurve-bup/README.md

     procurve-bup -o /path/to/save/backups

-If you have you config file in a non-standard location, you can use the `-c` flag to tell the script where to find it's configuration file.
+If you have your config file in a non-standard location, you can use the `-c` flag to tell the script where to find it's configuration file.
 Standard config locations are (in order they are checked):